huggingface/blog/dask-nlp.md

 - user: davanstrien
 ---

-# Multi-GPU Text Classification with Hugging Face + Dask
+# Scaling AI-Based Data Processing with Hugging Face + Dask

 The Hugging Face platform has many datasets and pre-trained models that make using and training state-of-the-art machine learning models increasingly accessible.
 However, it can be hard to scale AI tasks because AI datasets are often large (100s to TBs) and using Hugging Face transformers for model inference can sometimes be computationally expensive.